eZmaxinc/eZmax-SDK-go/docs/ContactRequestCompound.md

 NewContactRequestCompoundWithDefaults instantiates a new ContactRequestCompound object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetObjContactinformations

-`func (o *ContactRequestCompound) GetObjContactinformations() ContactinformationsRequestCompound`

-GetObjContactinformations returns the ObjContactinformations field if non-nil, zero value otherwise.

-### GetObjContactinformationsOk

-`func (o *ContactRequestCompound) GetObjContactinformationsOk() (*ContactinformationsRequestCompound, bool)`

-GetObjContactinformationsOk returns a tuple with the ObjContactinformations field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetObjContactinformations

-`func (o *ContactRequestCompound) SetObjContactinformations(v ContactinformationsRequestCompound)`

-SetObjContactinformations sets ObjContactinformations field to given value.

 ### GetFkiContacttitleID